 - To provide an opportunity for students doing systematic reviews to share knowledge, skills and experience with each other.

 This year, the basic training will be delivered across six 1 hour sessions.
 The first four sessions will be delivered remotely and the last two will be delivered in a hybrid format with students encouraged to attend in person.
 The sessions will cover the core elements in conducting systematic reviews and provide opportunities for students to gain hands-on experience of searching the literature, screening papers for inclusion, extracting data, assessing the quality of studies and synthesizing data.
-The sessions are open to all medical students in any year group.
+The sessions are open to all medical students in Years 4-6.

-If you are a student and are interested in joining the group, please see MedEd for more details and contact GPEG (email@example.com ) to be added to the group.
+If you are a University of Cambridge medical student and are interested in joining the group, please see MedEd for more details and contact Connie Tang (email@example.com) to be added to the group.

-If you are a researcher and have a systematic review which you have started or are planning and think would be suitable for one or more medical students to help with then please download and complete this Systematic review proposal form for researchers and return it to GPEG (firstname.lastname@example.org).
+If you are a University of Cambridge researcher and have a systematic review that you have started or are planning and think would be suitable for one or more medical students to help with then please complete the Project Proposal Form here.

 Find out more